Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Appendix

-We also run the same experiments on \texttt{text-davinci-001}.
-Hypothetical consistency rates are shown in Figure \ref{fig:hyp-cons-davinci-001}, where trends are similar, but \texttt{text-davinci-001} performs at random chance on Wikipedia, like all the other GPT-3 model sizes.
-On DailyDialog, however, \texttt{text-davinci-001} performs noticeably better than all the other model sizes.
-Similar trends occur in Figure \ref{fig:ans-choice-davinci-001}, where most models are equally likely to select each answer choice on the Wikipedia dataset, and \texttt{text-davinci-001} is more likely to select either its own or \texttt{text-curie-001}'s completion on the DailyDialog dataset.
-Figure \ref{fig:comp-cons-davinci-001} shows the compositional consistency rates, where \texttt{text-davinci-001} consistency rates are not as high as \texttt{text-davinci-003}'s, but are generally still higher than the smaller model sizes.
+\paragraph{Comparison of Hypothetical Consistency Against \texttt{davinci-001} and \texttt{gpt4}} We also run the same hypothetical consistency experiments on \texttt{davinci-001} and \texttt{gpt4}.
+Hypothetical consistency rates for \texttt{davinci-001} versus the smaller models are shown in Figure \ref{fig:hyp-cons-davinci-001}, where trends are similar, but \texttt{davinci-001} performs at random chance on Wikipedia, like all the other \texttt{-001} series models.
+On DailyDialog, however, \texttt{davinci-001} performs noticeably better than all the other model sizes.
+Similar trends occur in Figure \ref{fig:ans-choice-davinci-001}, where most models are equally likely to select each answer choice on the Wikipedia dataset, and \texttt{davinci-001} is more likely to select either its own or \texttt{curie-001}'s completion on the DailyDialog dataset.